Wise International Money Transfer: Complete Guide for 2026

 Wise vs. OFX or TorFX: These currency brokers specialize in large transfers with personalized service.
 If you're moving more than $50,000, a dedicated dealer and access to forward contracts may be worth the slightly higher rate.

-The right approach is matching the tool to the job, and that's exactly what a good transfer providers comparison helps you do.
+The right approach is matching the tool to the job, and that's exactly what a thorough transfer providers comparison helps you do.

 Frequently Asked Questions

 How long does a Wise transfer take?
-It depends on the route and how you fund the transfer.
-Overall, 74% of transfers arrive in under 20 seconds and 95% within 24 hours.
+74% of transfers arrive in under 20 seconds and 95% within 24 hours.
 Card-funded transfers to major corridors are fastest.
 ACH-funded transfers take longer because ACH settlement itself takes 1 to 3 business days.
+Emerging market corridors may take 1 to 4 business days.

 Is Wise cheaper than my bank?
-For most transfers, yes.
+For most transfers, yes, substantially so.
 Banks typically cost 3% to 7% of the transfer amount once you include fees and exchange rate markups.
 Wise averages 0.5% to 2% all-in on the same routes.

 Can I cancel a Wise transfer?
 Yes, if the funds haven't been converted yet.
 Go to the Transactions section in the app, find the transfer, and look for the Cancel option.
 Once conversion has started, cancellation may not be possible.